Album Review: The Sword & The Soaring by Navy Blue

 He doesn’t avoid the specifics.
 On “God’s Kingdom,” he remembers family tragedies: “I’m the one who needed healing,” a couple of lines later, “Mom crying, we flew down to Mississippi.”
 His voice doesn’t crack; instead, he names the pain and then points to the work: “Self‑care is my birthright/I shine light on what I gripe over.”
 The track’s gentle piano and soft drums leave enough air for each line to land.
 It might be the first time he so plainly connects personal suffering to the possibility of spiritual sovereignty.
 Where earlier releases left grief hanging unresolved, here he threads it through repeated affirmations.
 He doesn’t compare himself to other rappers.
 He isn’t interested in positioning his trauma as currency.
 Instead, he offers his growth as evidence, where a man who still doubts but now knows how to name his needs.

 Navy Blue’s growth reveals itself in how he approaches grief without wallowing.
-“Orchards” pivots from sadness to gratitude: “Through all my friends I’m flipping hellish ways to heaven, flipping pendulum.”
+“Orchards” pivots from sadness to gratitude: “Them postcards that I sent from the depths of me/Fled from hellish ways to heaven fleet.”
 The bar describes a hand making work out of chaos—flipping negativity toward healing.
-When he follows with “I love the dark because my brother near, I’m not punting fear,” he presents darkness as a space of intimacy rather than despair.
+When he follows with “I love the dark because the light meaning my brother near,” he presents darkness as a space of intimacy rather than despair.
 The production by Child Actor matches him: muted keys, a sampled string line that wheezes like a sigh, drums with just enough room to breathe.
 There is no dramatic drop; the beat is a field where he lays his memories.
-Halfway through, he repeats “The men we lost, we lost them twice/I hold them close to me at night.”
+Halfway through, he repeats “Kept it bottled in, we was dealt so many losses that we gotta win.”
 Instead of leaning on, he sharpens the line, giving the refrain a new weight each time he breathes into it.

-If the first half of the album charts his spiritual inventory, the second half expands on his relationships, particularly with his father.
+If the first half of the album charts his spiritual inventory, the second half expands on his relationships, particularly with himself.
 “If Only…” reads like a letter and a recorded dialogue.
-He recalls seeing his father cry and not remembering his parents hugging, then admits, “I still love you, Dad, and I love me too.”
+He recalls everything, then admits, “If only I could love you like you think I can/I had no love for me, I found relief in open hands.”
 The beat recedes into a quiet loop, allowing their conversation to play out.
 He tells his father he wishes he could be the perfect son, then confesses that he worries about reapers and sowers.
 His father responds with a whispered apology.
 The moment is deeply personal, yet he shares it without exhibitionism; he wants us to see healing in progress.
 There is no melodramatic payoff, no triumphant crescendo.
-The gift is that he extends grace to both of them: “You will never lose me,” he promises, turning the line into a vow to himself.
+The gift is that he extends grace to both of them: “You will never lose me, I’m forever yours, honorably,” he promises, turning the line into a vow to himself.

 “Soul Investments” and “Sharing Life” anchor the album’s familial heartbeat.
-On the former, he reflects on fatherhood: “I see my father in my children,” he raps, and then visualizes building “a bridge above troubled water.”
+On the former, he reflects that he “can see my father in his sons and daughters,” and then visualizes building “a bridge above troubled water.”
 The production uses subtle drums and a bright guitar by Sebb Bash to give his lines a buoyant lift.
 Later in the song, he squeezes the sun into a crescent and marvels at this improbable geometry.
 It reads as a metaphor for making space for joy in a life defined by heaviness.
 “Sharing Life,” meanwhile, stretches a single theme—love beyond attachment—across a shimmering soul loop.
-“We share life, we share love, we share strife,” he intones.
+“The spirit is alive, praise your heavenly undying energy/I must admit that sometimes it don’t make sense to me,” he intones.
 It is one of the album’s most direct declarations of communal endurance.
 There’s nothing ornamental about the language; he’s describing an ethic he practices daily.
 When he says he cherishes the darkest nights, you can hear a man who has made friends with the void.

 The sole track with a guest verse, “24 Gospel,” becomes a statement on trust rather than competition.
 Navy flips his own tears into lessons and calls the song a “transmutation”—a process of turning pain into something useful.
 The beat, courtesy of Animoss, wraps his voice in vintage soul samples.
 When Earl Sweatshirt enters, he doesn’t outshine Navy, but he extends the exercise.
 Earl’s verse references Sisyphus and spirituality, his delivery loose but focused.
 Instead of using the feature as a co-sign, Navy uses it as a mirror—another voice processing similar burdens.
 Their interplay feels like two craftsmen trading techniques rather than one-upping each other.
 It emphasizes the humility that runs through the record, as even when he invites friends, he does not treat them as ornaments but as participants in a shared practice.